syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Word-document.md

 {% highlight vb.net %}
 'Opens an existing document.
 Using document As WordDocument = New WordDocument("Sample.docx", FormatType.Docx)
-    'Update the word count in the document. document.UpdateWordCount(True)
+    'Update the page count along with word count in the document. document.UpdateWordCount(True)
     'Get the page count in the document.
     Dim pageCount As Integer = document.BuiltinDocumentProperties.PageCount